William John Murphy: Early life

 Murphy was born in New Hartford, New York, to George Alexander Murphy and Nancy Allen, both immigrants from County Antrim, Northern Ireland.
 His family soon moved to the state of Ohio, where he received his primary education.
 During his youth, his family moved to Chicago and later Pontiac, Illinois, where he continued to receive his education.

 Murphy joined the Union Army upon the outbreak of the American Civil War and participated in the Battle of Atlanta on July 22, 1864, as an officer under the command of General William T. Sherman.
 The Union forces overwhelmed and defeated Confederate forces defending the city under General John Bell Hood.
 Murphy was honorably discharged from the military on July 24, 1865.
 He was awarded the Army Civil War Campaign Medal for his participation in the war.

 After the war, Murphy met and married Mary C. Bigelow, a native of Nashville, Tennessee.
 In Nashville, he lived with his wife and two children until April 1871, when his wife died.
-That same year he met and married Laura Jane Fulwiler and they had four children.
+That same year he met and married Laura Jane Fulwiler and they had four children, born between 1876 and 1883.